Billy Graham, 'America's pastor,' dead at age 99

 The longtime evangelist appeared on Gallup’s list of most admired men and women 60 times since 1955 — every year the research company asked the question.

-Born William Franklin Graham, “America’s pastor” came from modest means and grew up on a dairy farm in Charlotte, North Carolina.
+Born William Franklin Graham on Nov.
+7, 1918, “America’s pastor” came from modest means and grew up on a dairy farm in Charlotte, North Carolina.
 He found his spiritual path at 16, charmed by the traveling minister and temperance movement leader Mordecai Ham.
 Graham later moved to Florida and was ordained there in 1939.

 He met his future wife, Ruth McCue Bell, while they attended Wheaton College, and they married in 1943.
 Together they would raise five children, and she would become a trusted adviser.